Dickinson-COMP-491-492/website/docs/assignments/A02-ProjectExploration.md

 - **Project Repository:** The URL of the repository where the latest version of the source code is located.
 This is where a developer would go to get the code for the project (e.g. GitHub, BitBucket, SourceForge, etc.).
 - **Project Homepage:** The public-facing homepage for the project.
 For many projects this will be different from the repository.
 Some smaller projects may keep everything in the repository.
 - **Product:** Summarize in a paragraph what the software product does.
 - **Activity:** Give some things that you noticed that indicate that the project is ongoing and has some developer community around it.
+You should at least consider things like the issue tracker and pull requests.
 - **Target User Community:** Summarize in a paragraph: (i) Who is the user community for the software product? (ii) What need(s) of this user community does the software address?
 Briefly explain how the software addresses those needs.
 - **Getting Started:** Imagine that you have been assigned to start working on this project as a developer.
 From that perspective, explore the project repository and homepage and document what you find.
 In particular, be sure to address:
 What did you find that would make it easy to get started as a developer on this project?
 (Give links to resources as appropriate).